thiagonds65/fatiguepy/README.md

 * Dirlik
 * Zhao-Baker

-The package requires numpy, math and rainflow
+The package requires numpy, math and fatpack

 ## Instalation